 Your washer will be using very close to the same amount of energy, no matter the size of the load, even if there is an auto-sensing function.

 So, make the most out of each use and “load” (see what I did there?) your washer up!

 In most circumstances, you’ll be saving on your energy costs if you use insulated curtains in the house.

-What cases will you save on electric?
+What cases will you save on electricity?
 If you have a drafty house, they could bring down the cost of electricity.
-Or if you have single pane windows, closing the curtains will help keep heat in, or the heat out in the summer for those windows getting direct sun.
+Or if you have single-pane windows, closing the curtains will help keep heat in, or the heat out in the summer for those windows getting direct sun.